 Office Equipment Usage

 - Students are not permitted to utilize any of the office machines for their own private use.

 - Other than student employees on duty, students are not permitted to use the computers in the Music Office.
-In addition to the computers in the music building lab (room 213), computers are available on campus for student use in the Library, Shaw Smyser and Black Hall.
+In addition to the computers in the McIntyre Music building lab (room 213), computers are available on campus for student use in the Library, Shaw Smyser and Black Hall.
 Copy and Fax machines are available in the SURC, Bookstore and the Library.
 The computer station/keyboards in Music 213 are to be used for practice and study only.
 Excessive use of the computers for personal email and net surfing will result in forfeit of the room use.

 Posters and Sign Postings

 - Policy regarding signs, notices, etc. states in part: "Taping signs or other displays to walls, doors...causes damage and is, therefore, prohibited."

 - Posters, notices and miscellaneous items are not to be taped to wall and/or glass entrance door surfaces.

 - Postings are to be limited to existing bulletin boards.
 Ensemble and Club posting boards are located in the hallway across from the Ensemble Rehearsal rooms.
 Open posting boards are located in the Student Lounge, room 140.